Inner West Light Rail

 The Inner West Light Rail is a 12.8 km light rail line in Sydney, New South Wales, Australia, running from Central railway station through the Inner West to Dulwich Hill and serving 23 stops.
-It is the original line of the Sydney light rail network, and was originally known as Sydney Light Rail.
-Light rail services on the line are now branded as the L1 Dulwich Hill Line.
+It was the original line of the Sydney light rail network.
+Services on the line are branded as the L1 Dulwich Hill Line since 2014.

-Most of the Inner West Light Rail is built on the path of a former freight railway line.
-The first section of light rail opened in 1997, and the line was extended in 2000 and 2014.
+Most of the Inner West Light Rail is built on the path of a former goods railway line.
+The first section of light rail opened on 11 August 1997, and the line was extended in 2000 and 2014 along the former goods corridor.

 Operation and maintenance of the line is contracted to the ALTRAC Light Rail consortium by the New South Wales Government's transport authority, Transport for NSW.
 Services are operated by Transdev Sydney as a member of ALTRAC Light Rail.

 Background

-Most of the alignment of the Dulwich Hill Line had its origins as the Metropolitan Goods railway line.
+Most of the alignment of the Dulwich Hill Line had its origins as the Rozelle–Darling Harbour Goods Line.
 From the time when the Sydney Railway Company was formed in 1848, it had been the intention of the company to build a freight terminal at Darling Harbour.
 To this end, a railway line was constructed between the Sydney railway station (the predecessor to Central railway station) and Darling Harbour, which opened on 26 September 1855.
-This line was extended to Dulwich Hill via Lilyfield in 1922.
+This line was extended to Dulwich Hill via the John Street tunnel, the Glebe tunnel, and Lilyfield in 1922.
 A short branch from Lilyfield to Rozelle served another freight terminal.

 With widespread use as a freight line throughout the early 20th century, the use of containers and the decentralisation of freight terminals in Sydney to places such as Port Botany and Chullora, Darling Harbour traffic was reduced considerably.
 The port closed and the area was redeveloped in the 1980s.